As you contemplate engaging an offshore team, you naturally start thinking about how to train and manage your offshore staff for maximum performance.

-Visit your new team member and train them face-to-face.
-This will allow you to build rapport with them, and allow them to learn more about you, your firm, and its culture and values.
-It’s best to have your “Australian champion” with you as they will be the person ultimately responsible for working with them.
-During the third week, allow them to do the work on their own, while you are there to assist with complex questions, reviewing, and retraining once the task has been completed.
+It’s best to have your “Local champion” with you as they will be the person ultimately responsible for working with your offshore team.
+During Week 3, allow your team to do the work on their own, while you are there to assist with complex questions, reviewing, and retraining once the task has been completed.

-The best outcome is to return overseas and conduct face-to-face training on tasks that the offshore team are challenged in, or new higher level tasks you want them to take on.
-This will also be a good opportunity to build a strong bond and rapport with your offshore team members.
+If possible, it’s a great idea to return overseas to conduct face-to-face training on any tasks that your offshore team are still finding challenging.
+You can also address new, higher-level tasks you want them to take on.
+This is also another opportunity to build a strong rapport with your offshore team members.

-Appoint an “Australian Champion” in your Australian office, and appoint a team leader or point of contact in the offshore office
+Appoint an “Onshore Champion” in your local office, and appoint a team leader or point of contact in your offshore office

 The only way outsourcing will work is if you commit to training and assisting your offshore team to make it a success.
-The best results come from having an “Australian Champion” who is responsible for training, reviewing, and working with the offshore team leader.
-This role normally goes from doing the work in Australia, to being the Australian Champion and responsible for the success of the training and growth of the offshore team.
+The best results come from having an “Onshore Champion” who is responsible for training, reviewing, and working with the offshore team leader.

 Treat outsourced team members as if they are in your office

 A successful outsourcing relationship requires the outsourced staff to feel part of your team.
 An effort needs to be made to ensure they are part of your internal communication (like staff news, etc.).

 You must communicate with them regularly and be there to assist with their training and development needs.
 You wouldn’t employ someone locally and stick them in an office and not talk to them.
 You can’t do this with offshore staff and expect good results either.
 With the advancement of technology, this is now easy – you just need your Onshore Champion to be available.